-This document describes the Network Service Interface (NSI) Document Distribution Service version 1.0, a protocol meta-data documents throughout an interconnected network of Network Service Agents (NSA).
-This protocol addresses the dynamic data distribution within an NSI by providing a flooding based protocol for exchange of documents published by NSA etwork.
-By abstracting the protocol used for exchange of data from the data itself, a more generic protocol is provided which meets the requirements for distribution of NSA escription documents, NSI Topology documents, and NSI Service Definition documents.
+This document describes the Network Service Interface (NSI) Document Distribution Service version 1.0, a protocol to distribute meta-data documents throughout an interconnected network of Network Service Agents (NSA) in the Service Plane.
+This protocol addresses the dynamic data distribution within an NSI Service Plane by providing a flooding based protocol for exchange of documents published by an NSA about itself and its Networks.
+By abstracting the protocol used for exchange of meta-data from the meta-data itself, a more generic protocol is provided which meets the requirements for distribution of NSA Description documents, NSI Topology documents, and NSI Service Definition documents.
+This document should be read in conjunction with GFD.213, Network Services Framework v2.0 [GFD.213].

 Notational Conventions